EmilVitus/Vitus-Lectio-improvements/README.md

 ~~[Chrome]~~

-Under "Administrer udvidelser"(chrome://extensions/) slå Udviklertilstand til og tryk på "Indlæs upakket".
+Under "Administrer udvidelser" (chrome://extensions/) slå Udviklertilstand til og tryk på "Indlæs upakket".

 <br>

 # About

 This extensions primary focus is QoL features with a small apperance overhaul.

-We wanted to provide a FOSS[^2] extension alternative, where every student or teacher using Lectio could participate in the development.
+This extension offers numerous QoL[^1] features to Lectio while maintaining most of its familiar appearance and layout.
+This enables you to use Lectio without having to adapt to a new user interface.
 <br>

 # Gallery